The Asymptotic State of Decaying Turbulence: Basic results

-Figure~\ref{fig:ene_spectra_k2}(a) displays the energy spectra.
+\hyperref[fig:ene_spectra_k2]{Figure}~\ref{fig:ene_spectra_k2}\hyperref[fig:ene_spectra_k2]{a} displays the energy spectra.
 While the energy at high wavenumbers decays rapidly, the scaling at low wavenumbers ($E(k) \sim k^2$) remains valid for low wave numbers, even though it shrinks in extent as the decay proceeds: the spectral peak (initially at $k \approx 40$) shifts to lower wavenumbers.
 This is consistent with the principle of the permanence of large eddies; roughly speaking, it may also be interpreted to mean that the equipartition of energy holds.
 A second point is the evolution of the intermediate scaling range.
-As shown in panel (a), the initial $k^{-5/3}$ slope is {surprisingly transient at all Reynolds numbers considered.
-(This makes us wonder if a $-5/3$ spectral slope can be sustained in the absence of forcing.)} This scaling regime gradually gives way to an intermediate state characterized by a $k^{-1}$ slope (e.g., $t/T \ge 25$), as shown by the dashed line.
+As shown in panel (a), the initial $k^{-5/3}$ slope is {surprisingly short-lived at all Reynolds numbers considered.
+(This makes us wonder if a sustained $-5/3$ spectral slope can survive in the absence of forcing.)} This scaling regime gradually gives way to an intermediate state characterized by a $k^{-1}$ slope (e.g. $t/T \ge 25$), as shown by the dashed line.
 This feature is further confirmed in panel (b), where the spectra are plotted in normalized coordinates (the spectral density is normalized by the total energy $En$ and the integral length $L$, and the wavenumber by $L$): the data collapse onto a single, universal curve for $kL < 10$.
 The nature of self-similarity for larger wavenumbers will be discussed towards the end of this section.

-For the LKB spectrum with initial $Re_\lambda = 105$ (Case 2 in Table~\ref{tab:sims_k4}), selected here for its smaller initial integral length ($L\approx 0.54\% \text{ of } L_{box}$), Figs.~\ref{fig:ene_spectra_k4} (a) and (b) show the unnormalized and normalized spectra, respectively.
-In contrast to the BS case, the $E(k) \sim k^4$ scaling does not persist: the slope at the lowest wavenumbers decrease from the initial 4.
-Further, in the intermediate range, whereas the BS case transitioned to a clear $k^{-1}$ slope, the LKB case evolves to a roughly similar slope that is slightly greater than $-1$ (panel (b)).
+For the LKB spectrum with initial $Re_\lambda = 105$ (case 2 in \hyperref[tab:sims_k4]{table}~\ref{tab:sims_k4}), selected here for its smaller initial integral length ($L\approx 0.54\% \text{ of } L_{\mathrm{box}}$), \hyperref[fig:ene_spectra_k4]{figures}~\ref{fig:ene_spectra_k4}\hyperref[fig:ene_spectra_k4]{a,b} show the unnormalized and normalized spectra, respectively.
+By contrast to the BS case, the $E(k) \sim k^4$ scaling does not persist: the slopes at the lowest wavenumbers decrease from the initial 4.
+Further, in the intermediate range, whereas the BS case transitioned to a clear $k^{-1}$ slope, the LKB case evolves to a slightly more negative slope (panel b).